MinSuan96/minsuan96.github.io/_projects/mips-processor-simulator.md

 description: A simulator for a 5-stage multi-cycle MIPS processor with a simple, direct-mapped cache in C.
 img: assets/img/cpu.png
 importance: 2
-category: Ready to Showcase
+category: Past Projects
 related_publications: false
 ---

-Showcase to be added.
+Due to data loss, only project titles are listed.